Kayvan Bakhtiari Noroozi Is A Trial Lawyer.

 Excellent cross-examination skills and vision.
 He can navigate complex economic and technical issues and translate his talents into results.Greg Dovel Partner, Dovel & Luner LLP

 Tactical and smart.
 He has an excellent sense of the field of play and addresses the legal and pragmatic stakes with a full understanding of his clients’ best interests.Justice Carlos R. Moreno (Ret.)
-California Supreme Court & current US Ambassador to Belize
+California Supreme Court & former US Ambassador to Belize

 University of Chicago Law School (J.D., with Honors), 2009